A skin patch to treat peanut allergies? Study in toddlers shows promise

 If additional testing pans out, “this would fill a huge unmet need,” said Dr. Matthew Greenhawt, an allergist at Children’s Hospital Colorado who helped lead the study.

-About 2% of U.S. children are allergic to peanuts, some so severely than even a tiny amount can cause a life-threatening reaction.
-Their immune system overreacts to peanut-containing foods, triggering an inflammatory cascade that causes hives, wheezing or worse.
+About 2% of U.S. children are allergic to peanuts, some so severely that even a tiny amount can cause a life-threatening reaction.
+Their immune system overreacts to peanut-containing foods, triggering an inflammatory cascade that causes hives, wheezing, or worse.
 Some youngsters outgrow the allergy but most must avoid peanuts for life and carry rescue medicine to stave off a severe reaction if they accidentally ingest some.

 In 2020, the Food and Drug Administration approved the first treatment to induce tolerance to peanuts -– an “oral immunotherapy” named Palforzia that children ages 4 to 17 consume daily to keep up the protection.
 Aimmune Therapeutics’ Palforzia also is being tested in toddlers.